 PHP systems that work but hinder development

 Many PHP applications didn’t start out as large-scale projects, but rather as functional solutions to a specific need—an internal tool, a customer portal, or a custom business application.
-That’s exactly why they’re often essential to day-to-day operations today, even though they were never technically intended as long-term solutions.
+That’s exactly why they’re often essential to day-to-day operations today, even though they were never technically intended to be long-term solutions.

-This becomes apparent when updates no longer roll through, dependencies conflict, or small changes have unexpected consequences.
+This becomes apparent when updates no longer go through, dependencies conflict, or small changes have unexpected consequences.
 The application is still running, but you’re afraid to make any changes for fear of a production outage?
-We’ll help you assess the situation, identify risks, and define a realistic path toward stabilization and further development.
+We’ll help you assess the situation, identify risks, and establish a realistic path toward stabilization and further development.

 Common Challenges with PHP Applications